Circuits

 Starting January 1, 2021, producers of ITT/AV must meet accessibility requirements to ensure residents across the province can safely dispose of their used ITT/AV equipment.
 They have the choice to set up their own collection networks or work with a producer responsibility organization (PRO) to set up a collection network on their behalf.

 Producers or PROs will contract with haulers who arrange for the transport of ITT/AV from collection sites.
-While producers and PROs are required to report the location of the collection sites in their network to RPRA, there is no registration or reporting requirements for municipalities or collection site operators.
+While producers and PROs are required to report the location of the collection sites in their network to RPRA, there are no registration or reporting requirements for collection site operators.

 There is no requirement for a retailer, organization, First Nation community or municipality to facilitate collection services under the EEE Regulation.